Skip to main content

 Outside the castle, a hike to Mary’s Bridge is a must.
 You’ll get unparalleled views of the castle against a backdrop of rolling hills and the Alpsee lake.
 This view alone answers the question, “Why should I visit Germany?”
 Inside ain’t bad either, with intricate and opulent spaces that reflect King Ludwig’s imagination, like Throne Hall, Singers Hall, the King’s Bedroom, and more.

-Grassy park with trees and a greek-style temple on a hill
+Grassy park with trees and a Greek-style temple on a hill

 2. Englischer Garten